rb16b/Accelerate-Dev/README.md

 Run $ oc apply -f ingress-policy.yaml

-Run API call from http://YOUR_URL/q/swagger-ui/ and check the return values Insure that you apdate the url to reflect your enviroment.
+Run API call from http://YOUR_URL/q/swagger-ui/ and check the return values Ensure that you update the url to reflect your environment.

 ![](images/netpolicy-error.png)